InsanityLabs/InsanityCluster/README.md

 ⚠️ **<span style="color:red">SECURITY WARNING</span>**
 >
 > **THIS PROJECT HAS BARELY ANY SECURITY AND IS ENTIRELY A LOCAL NETWORK PROJECT.
 IT WAS NEVER DESIGNED FOR PUBLIC ACCESS.** This project will be updated with all of the fancy hosted security features every Kubernetes cluster should have, but currently it is NOT suitable for production or internet-facing deployment.
+Please as well with any of our public facing projects that we do not optimize them (unless explicity stated) for production.

 A fully autonomous, real-time multi-modal AI system designed to function as a "team in a box."